tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-azure-ad-for-safire.md

 ## Multi-factor authentication

 Entra ID has built-in support for multi-factor authentication.
 To enable signalling of support multi-factor authentication for your users, you will need to explicitly confirm that the authentication methods you've enabled are compatible with academic federation.
 See [authnmethodsreferences]({{< ref "/technical/attributes/authnmethodsreferences.md" >}}) for details.

+If you'd like to do this, please ask us to enable the "multiauthn" quirk for your identity provider.

 # Improving generated metadata